emilianvrd/Maneuvers/Fantasy maneuvers/Fighting moves.md

 ### Shielded Charge
 Shield\
 1 action\
 You move up to your speed without provoking opportunity attacks and then make a Strike with your shield.
 You must end your move closer to an enemy than when you started.
-On a hit, increase the damage die of the weapon by one step for the damage of this Strike.
+On a hit, increase the damage die of the shield by one step for the damage of this Strike.

 ### Skirmish Strike
 Movement\